 Packing List for Brazil Clothing & Travel Accessories

 You didn’t bring a rain jacket?!
-I got quite a few incredulous looks when I admitted that I didn’t bring one because frankly I don’t own a rain jacket and I didn’t check the weather report.
+I got quite a few incredulous looks when I admitted that I a rain jacket wasn’t on my ‘things to pack for Brazil’ list because frankly I don’t own a rain jacket and I didn’t check the weather report.
 Ups.
 Bad traveler!
 I just sort of assumed that Brazil was always hot and sunny which of course, it wasn’t.
 Let’s just say, that I rocked that plastic poncho in lieu of a rain jacket.
 But in case you are not sure if you can pull it off, I recommend you take a proper one otherwise you will be wearing a rain poncho in the Amazon.